raspberrypilearning/how-are-you/en/step_2.md

 ![Access Costumes](images/Costumes.png)

 --- /task ---
+## Choose  a Backdrop
 --- task ---

-+ Fancy a backdrop?
-The current one's little too white!
++ The current backdrop is little too white!
+Fancy a different one?
 Go to 'Choose a Backdrop'.
 There's loads in the gallery to choose from.

 ![Access Choose a Backdrop](images/Choose a Backdrop.png)